vondoRishi/ExPanDaR/README.md

-This project is forked from https://github.com/joachim-gassen/ExPanDaR/ to add features to keep an persistent state of data in R-studio shiny server.
+This project is forked from https://github.com/joachim-gassen/ExPanDaR/ to keep an persistent state of data in R-studio shiny server.

 ## install